Last Revised: 18 November, 2021

 Why might you share my personal data with third parties?

-We will only share your personal data with the following third parties for the purposes of processing your application: Greenhouse Software, Inc.
+We will only share your personal data with the following third parties for the purposes of processing your application: Greenhouse Software, Inc., and Lever.

 Transfer of personal data outside the EEA.
 The personal data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA"), for the purposes described above.
 Those countries may not provide an adequate level of protection in relation to processing your personal data.
 Due to the global nature of our business, your personal data may be disclosed to members of our group outside the EEA, including in particular in the USA.
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers who act on our behalf.
 We will ensure appropriate safeguards are in place to protect the privacy and integrity of such personal data.
 You can obtain information concerning such safeguards from Cory Crayn, firstname.lastname@example.org, where applicable.